Erdos-Projects/summer26-congestion-pricing/docs/yellow_data_audit.md

 Flex's share roughly doubled–tripled (weighted ~4.8% → 13.3% in the sample; ~6–12% → 19–29%
 in full data).
-Because Flex is a different, structurally-shifted, growing regime, pre/post comparisons of *total* yellow volume or *pooled* median cost largely reflect this regime shift (above all the Aug-2024 program change), not policy. **The volume outcome is therefore restricted to card/cash (street-hail) trips**, which are insulated from the Flex channel.
+Because Flex is a different, structurally-shifted, growing regime, pre/post comparisons of *total* yellow volume or *pooled* median cost largely reflect this regime shift (above all the Aug-2024 program change), not policy. **The volume outcome therefore excludes Flex**, counting the metered population (card/cash plus the ~1.5% no-charge/dispute real trips), which is insulated from the Flex channel.
 (Whether Flex is pulling riders from Uber/Lyft is a cross-service substitution question that needs HVFHV data.)